With 65km off the east coast of Johor, Pulau Dayang is the furthest island from the mainland of east Peninsular Malaysia.

 But in general, the island is lesser-known even though it offers stunning beaches and fantastic underwater world.

-With increasing accommodation and promotion packages offered, Dayang Island has the potential to become international tourist destination in Malaysia.
+With increasing accommodation and promotion packages offered, Dayang Island has the potential to become an international tourist destination in Malaysia.

 Why Stay In Pulau Dayang?